Natasha Ryan: Murder trial

-On 11 April 2003, during Fraser's murder trial in Brisbane, police prosecutor Paul Rutledge informed the court that Fraser pleaded not guilty of the murder of Ryan.
+On 11 April 2003, during Fraser's murder trial in Brisbane, police prosecutor Paul Rutledge informed the court that Ryan had been found alive.
 Ryan's father, Robert Ryan, said he almost collapsed when Rutledge made the announcement.

 Police had raided a house in North Rockhampton on the night of 10 April 2003 after a tip-off and had found Ryan alive, hiding in a bedroom cupboard.
 It was discovered that Ryan had been living with Black since disappearing on 31 August 1998.
 It was reported that for most of that time, Ryan had shared a house in Yeppoon, Queensland, but had moved back to Rockhampton after Black received a transfer with his milk delivery job.
 Ryan had been living in the Rockhampton house for six months prior to being found.

-Despite becoming known as "The Girl in the Cupboard" and the media leading people to believe that Ryan had spent most of her time in a cupboard, it was soon learned she only used a cupboard to hide if visitors called around to visit her boyfriend.
+Despite becoming known as "the Girl in the Cupboard" and the media leading people to believe that Ryan had spent most of her time in a cupboard, it was soon learned she only used a cupboard to hide if visitors called around to visit her boyfriend.
 The remainder of the time, Ryan freely walked around the house but always with the curtains drawn.
 It was also reported that she had ventured outside a number of times, but always under the cover of darkness, which included a midnight visit to the beach.

-Despite the discovery that Ryan was still alive and the doubt it cast on the evidence which led to Fraser being charged with Ryan's murder, Fraser's defense counsel did not lodge an appeal for a mistrial, and the trial resumed.
+Despite the discovery that Ryan was still alive and the doubt it cast on the evidence which led to Fraser being charged with Ryan's murder, Fraser's defence counsel did not lodge an appeal for a mistrial, and the trial resumed.
 Ryan attended what had been her own murder trial on 30 April 2003 to answer questions.
 She told the court she had never met Fraser and did not know the witness who stated that she had been seen in the presence of Fraser before she went missing.